 Medellin is a big city with many different neighborhoods.
 Choosing the right place to stay in Medellin can greatly improve your experience in the city.
 When people complain about not liking a city, I think it mostly comes down to not finding which neighborhood is right for you.
 Medellin is no different.
 If you’re a young backpacker looking to party, then maybe Envigado isn’t for you.
 Each neighborhood has its pros and cons, and it all comes down to choosing which one fits your style of travel the best.

-For backpackers, you’ll likely be staying in El Poblado or Parque Lleras.
+For backpackers, you’ll likely be staying in El Poblado in the area around Parque Lleras.
 If you’re planning on staying in Medellin for just a few short days, El Poblado is definitely sufficient.
 However, it is quite touristy and much pricier than the rest of Medellin.
 This is where the majority of hostels are, though, so I recommend getting your bearings in El Poblado before deciding whether you want to venture elsewhere in the city.

 The nice thing about Medellin is how well-connected the city is thanks to its efficient and modern public transportation systems.
 The metro can take you pretty much anywhere, so even if you choose to stay in a quieter part of the city, you’re only a short ride away from all the action.